cu-library/alma-api-toolkit/README.md

 ## Advantages

 This toolkit improves reliability by retrying failed HTTP calls if required.
 HTTP requests are performed in parallel so that tasks can be completed more quickly.
-It also ensures the API call limit is respected.
+It also ensures the API's daily and concurrent API request thresholds are respected.

 ## Usage Notes